siddharthdeore/preempt/instruction.md

-In your kernel configuration file spesificaly when compiling on Ubuntu (debian) you will find this line:
+In your kernel configuration file spesificaly when compiling on Ubuntu (debian)to avoid any error during compilation process related to SYSTEM_TRUSTED_KEYS and CONFIG_SYSTEM_REVOCATION_KEYS  update following lines:

 ```console
 CONFIG_SYSTEM_TRUSTED_KEYS="debian/canonical-certs.pem"